javanile/moldable/README.md

 # SchemaDB

-SchemaDB is an abstraction layer to manage MySQL database with improved function to alter-state and manipulate database schema
+SchemaDB is an abstraction layer to manage MySQL database with improved function to alter-state and manipulate database schema.
+SchemaDB integrates a ORM class for manage persisten objects and adapt database schema

 # Ebook